schneiderjf/FbChatViz/README.md

 python generate_features.py
 ```

-The new csv file "fb_data_features.csv" will be in the folder
+The new csv file "fb_data_features.csv" will be added to the folder

 ## 4, Some basic questions